Backpacking in Cambodia

 There are some Cambodian rail companies operating in the country, which although cheap tend to be much slower than buses due to the state of disrepair plaguing the rail network.
 There are plans to re-establish the international link from cities in Cambodia to Bangkok but there is still a lot of work to be done before this can become a reality.

-The countries roads are in an absolutely appalling state making for very bumpy trips indeed.
+The country’s roads are in pretty rough shape making for very bumpy trips indeed.
 It is also worth reiterating that travelling in Cambodia outside of the main tourist routes is not advised as there are still areas of minefields and isolated reports of banditry in more rural areas.

 Backpacking tours in Cambodia